The 52nd (Oxfordshire Light Infantry) Regiment

 In 1873, the 52nd had an average strength of 229 men.
 It had 146 admissions (637.5/1000 mean strength) into hospital with 1 death (4.37/1000 mean strength).

-Malta 3 May 1873 The 52nd Foot was at Lower St Elmo Barracks.
+3 May 1873 The 52nd Foot was at Lower St Elmo Barracks.
 It embarked for Gibraltar where it arrived on 9 May 1873.
-It was replaced by the 71st Regiment from Gibraltar.
+It was replaced in Malta by the 71st Regiment from Gibraltar.

 - TNA:WO 379/11.
 Stations of Regiments 1859–1900.